 | 20 Oaks are now shedding their acorns.
 They are gobbled up by all manner of animals including deer, bear, squirrels and blue jays.

-|22 The fall equinox takes place today, marking the beginning of autumn.
+| 23 The fall equinox takes can take place September 21, 22, 23, or 24, depending on the year.
+It marks the beginning of autumn.
 Day and night are now almost equal in length, hence the word equinox.
 Today, both the moon and sun rise due east and set due west.
 Take note of where the sun rises and sets right now as seen from an east and west window in your house and then watch as these locations move increasingly southward over the course of the fall.